Target group: Contributors

 Thank you for considering contributions!
 You can contact us with any questions.

 You are welcome to help improve this guide.
-Just click on “Edit me on GitHub” on the top right to submit your change request.
+Just click on “Edit me on GitHub” on the top right to submit your improvement via a Pull Request.

 Any problems?
 You miss a feature?
 There is an incompatibility?
 You have strategic input?